Fractals - Marginal Analysis of the Koch Snowflake

 A window into reality:

-My fractal-marginal analysis diagram is a snap-shot, taken somewhere (anywhere) in the set: this insight in turn has opened a window of enormous insight into reality and has led me to the world of quantum mechanics.
-The fractal (above) shows no scale - the numbers assigned are purely arbitrary and serve merely to show the relationship between the total area, 160, and the first triangle area 100.
+My fractal-marginal analysis diagram is a snap-shot, taken somewhere (anywhere) in the set: this insight, in turn, has opened a window of enormous insight into reality and has led me to the world of quantum mechanics.
+The fractal (above) shows no scale - the numbers assigned are purely arbitrary and serve merely to show the relationship between the total area, 160, and the first triangle area, 100.
 In fact, triangles range in size from small, (but never reaching 0), to infinitely large.

 From this early insight (in this blog) I have gone on to unlock the quantum features of the fractal and have recently suggested a direct link between the demand curve and the de Broglie wave function.